 - 1.1 This document is Wyre Forest District Council's Local Plan Pre-Submission Publication.
 In accordance with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 it has been published to allow representations to be made before the document is submitted to the Planning Inspectorate.
-Consultation on the Local Plan Pre-Submission Publication will run from 1st November 2018 to 17th December 2018.
-All representations received will be submitted with the Local Plan to the Secretary of State for examination in public. - 1.2 Wyre Forest District Council (WFDC) is the local planning authority responsible for producing the Local Plan; town and parish councils can produce neighbourhood plans, and Worcestershire County Council is responsible for producing the minerals and waste local plans and also the Local Transport Plan.
+Consultation on the Local Plan Pre-Submission Publication will run from 2nd September 2019 to 14th October 2019.
+All representations received from this consultation and the previous Pre-Submission consultation that was held in Autumn/Winter 2018 will be submitted with the Local Plan to the Secretary of State for examination in public. - 1.2 Wyre Forest District Council (WFDC) is the local planning authority responsible for producing the Local Plan; town and parish councils can produce neighbourhood plans, and Worcestershire County Council is responsible for producing the minerals and waste local plans and also the Local Transport Plan.
 Together these plans make up the Development Plan, which sets out where development can take place, or where it should be avoided, and what form and type of development should take place.